kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/database/notes/Kapil_08_cs_fundamental_01_database.md

 # 02-schema-design.pdf

-* Database Schema --> A schema is a blueprint of a database., structure that represents the logical view of the entire database
-        Schema is a collection of database objects, including tables, views, indexes, etc.
+* Database Schema → A schema is a blueprint of a database., structure that represents the logical view of the entire database Schema is a collection of database objects, including tables, views, indexes, etc.

-* SQL Data Types --> specifies the type of data of a column in a table
+* SQL Data Types → specifies the type of data of a column in a table

        * String --> CHAR (Fixed-length) , VARCHAR(Variable-length) , TEXT(Variable-length), BINARY, BLOB, ENUM, SET
                    char(4) ---(0-255) 4 character is max can be stored here Varchar(10) -- (0 - 65353) initial allotment for performance --> it stored run length encoding, first one or two bytes stores length of string to optimize performance
                    Varchar(MAX) -- still initial allotment will happen for performance.
-                   Text -- (Variable-length) indexing not tsraight forwrad (Full type index can do that, learn later), TinyText (0- 65365),  MediumText (64KB), LongText (4 GH)
+                   Text -- (Variable-length) indexing not sraight forwrad (Full type index can do that, learn later), TinyText (0- 65365),  MediumText (64KB), LongText (4 GB)
        * Numeric -->

           * Integer -->